 Jasper, Brook, Owen and Austin

-Farms and family have been central to both of us since we were little sprouts.
-As a kid, Jasper explored his great-grandparents’ Santa Barbara orchards, picking avocado and citrus along the way.
+Farms and family have been central to the Eiler family since they were little sprouts themselves.
+As a kid, Jasper explored his great-grandparents’ Santa Barbara orchards, picking avocados and citrus along the way.
 Brook spent long afternoons riding on her grandfather’s tractor on her family’s fifth-generation farm in the Central Valley.

-A few of our favorite vegetables: carrots from The Garden Of..... and potatoes from Roots Farm.
-And Brook loves cauliflower, too.
-She chops it; tosses it with olive oil, capers, turmeric, and salt; and then roasts it in the oven.
+Favorite vegetables: Carrots from The Garden Of….., potatoes from Roots Farm & Brook loves cauliflower!
+She tosses it with olive oil, capers, turmeric & salt; and then roasts it off in the oven.

-Harvest Santa Barbara has strong roots.
-Until June 2012, it was known as Farmer Direct Produce Network and managed by Wesley Sleight and Anna Breaux.
-Wesley and Sam Edelman started FDPN in 2005 after spending many years with the Santa Barbara Farmers’ Market Association, where they built strong connections with farmers.
-As FDPN , they shared fresh, sustainable food with the local community and purchased more than $2 million of produce from local farmers.
+Harvest Santa Barbara has strong roots in the area.
+From 2005 until 2012 it was known as Farmer Direct Produce Network and managed by Wesley Sleight, Anna Breaux, and Sam Edelman.
+They started the business after spending many years with the Santa Barbara Farmers’ Market Association, where they built strong connections with farmers and wanted to help share the bounty with the local community.

-Sam is now the executive director of the Santa Barbara Farmers’ Market Association.
-Wesley and Anna are married and farming in Arkansas, and enjoying time with their son, Finn.
-They also plan to bring their family’s 300-year-old farm in upstate New York back into production, sharing what they've learned at FDPN along the way.
+Sam is now the Executive Director of the Santa Barbara Farmers’ Market Association.
+Wesley and Anna are married and farming in North Carolina with their son, Finn.
+Next they plan to bring their family’s 300-year-old farm in upstate New York back into production.